This is achieved with many support services working together to offer a child, young person or family 'the right help at the right time'.

-The Early Help model is coordinated through ten multi-agency hubs: Eastleigh, Gosport, Test Valley, Basingstoke, Hart and Rushmoor, New Forest, Havant, Winchester, Fareham and East Hants.
+The Early Help model is coordinated through eight multi-agency hubs: Basingstoke and Deane, East Hampshire, Eastleigh and Winchester, Fareham and Gosport, Hart and Rushmoor, Havant, New Forest, Test Valley.

 The hubs are coordinated by the Family Support Service (FSS) and involve a range of practitioners who contribute to the local Early Help offer.

-FSS is part of the ‘early help’ provision for Hampshire run by the County Council for families with children aged 0–19 years (or up to 25 for young adults with learning difficulties and/or disabilities) to provide a joined-up, whole-family service to those who have high levels of need.
+FSS is part of the 'early help' provision for Hampshire run by the County Council for families with children aged 0 to 19 years (or up to 25 for young adults with learning difficulties and/or disabilities) to provide a joined-up, whole-family service to those who have high levels of need.

 Thresholds of need